kampidh/Serial_HRM_Monitor/README.md

 - **Streaming feature (OBS)**

 Enable "Text output stream" to send the BPM and SpO2 data to a text file that can be used in OBS.
 Both raw and rounded format is available.
-PPG Graph color is also customizable (right click the grraph to see detailed config).
+PPG Graph color is also customizable (right click the graph to see detailed config).
 Suit it for your stream!
 Use windows capture feature from OBS and adjust the crop correspondingly. *(Do not minimize the window when capturing the PPG Graph)*

 - **Trend graph & logging**